 As you can see, we’re obsessed with all the amazing benefits and uses for this powerful ingredient called shea butter.
 But if you want to call it a block of natural gold, we’re down with that too.

 Honestly, there are even more uses than what we listed above for this outstanding natural ingredient.
 Its versatility and the number of beauty hacks you can get out of shea butter are to us, what makes it so special.
 Let us know what you use shea butter for, or how you plan to try it out!
-We can’t wait to show you what we have going on with little miss shea in the near future… Stay tuned BBE babes! <3
+We can’t wait to show you what we have going on with little miss shea in the near future… Stay tuned BBE family! <3